210119-java-enterprise/SupremeSQL/README.md

 ### Session
 To setup the Session and use the SQL methods, you need to do the following:

-1) Create a SessionStartup Object
+1) Create a SessionManager Object
-2) Add classes to SessionStartup Object by using AddClasses method
+2) Add Classes to SessionManager
-3) Create a SessionManager Object and set it equals to SessionStartup object and used the createSessionManager object
-4)  Create a Session Object and set it equals to the SessionManger object and use its getSession method
+3) Create a Session Object and set it equals to the SessionManger object and use its getSession method

 It should look similar to the image below